Five Reasons You Are Working Slow and Missing Deadlines, and How to Stop

 The motion design community is vast and powerful, and as issues arise we address them.
 Hopefully, these answers to some of the most common hurdles help you next time you're in a bind.

 Looking to master the MoGraph project process?

-That's we developed Explainer Camp, our deep dive into the art of producing and delivering the visual essay.
+There's really no substitute for an on-the-job education.
+If you want to learn how to be a professional motion designer, you need to see a real-world project.
+That's why we developed Explainer Camp, our deep dive into the art of producing and delivering the visual essay.